 Here’s a list of books I hope to read in the future.
 I’ll try to add links/annotations to as many as I can.
+Hopefully this list will give you a good idea of what kinds of topics I’m most interested in!
 If you’ve read any let me know, I’d love to get a second opinion!

 -Frances Trollope, “Domestic Manners of the Americans,” 1832.